MannLabs/scPortrait/README.md

 ### Limitations

-Currently the scPortrait framework is being developed using Linux and macOS and only provides limited Windows support.
-Please refer to this [git issue](https://github.com/MannLabs/scPortrait/issues/28) for more information.
+Currently the scPortrait framework is being developed using Linux and macOS, and only provides limited Windows support.
+Please refer to this [GitHub issue](https://github.com/MannLabs/scPortrait/issues/28) for more information.

 ## Citing our Work